 The first step in the midst of the initial crisis to find help for the identified patient to address the addiction.
 The remainder of the system, the support network, will experience preliminary relief in the belief that “the problem” is now being addressed and resolved.
 The question of the crisis, “How did we get here?” quickly dissipates.
 It is here that the second intervention must occur; the intervention with the family system.
 Without including the family system in the treatment and recovery process, the opportunity for ongoing recovery is significantly diminished.

-Families may demonstrate a variety of responses about engaging in their own recovery process.
-Some are shocked or surprised that they have been identified as needing help and others may be angry and resistant to engaging.
-It is critical that family members hear the message that not only do patients need their involvement, but they deserve their own personal recovery as well.
-Helping families understand that participating in their own recovery improves their lives regardless of the patient’s choices is a fundamental message that must be communicated.
+Responses from family members may vary.
+Some are shocked or surprised that they have been identified as needing help and others may be angry and resistant to any new ideas.
+It is critical that family members hear the message that their involvement is welcome, but they deserve their own personal recovery as well.
+Helping families understand that participating in their own recovery improves their lives regardless of the patient’s choices is a fundamental message that must be conveyed and understood.

 The intervention may vary from very subtle to very direct depending on the dynamics of the system.
 The initial response is usually “It’s not my problem” or “What and why are changes expected of me?”
 This is where psycho-education, conjoint sessions and multi-family groups prove to be most effective.

 Participation in the intensive Origins Behavioral HealthCare’s Five-Day Family Program in Florida or the Four-Day Family Healing Program in Texas is critical to the long-term recovery success of loved ones in treatment.
 Addressing the ripple effects of addiction throughout the family is an integral component of restoring healthy methods of communication, levels of trust, degrees of intimacy and elements of self-care for each individual within the family unit.